malb/lattice-estimator/docs/contributing.rst

 -----

 - The easiest way to run test is to run ``pytest`` or ``python -m pytest`` in the root directory of this repository.
 These tests are also run on each commit.
 Code that isn't tested is broken, so ideally every function should have an example doctest.
+  - To install the depdencies for testing, run ``pip install -r requirements.txt``.
 - We also enforce a coding style using `flake8 <https://flake8.pycqa.org/en/latest/>`__.
 - You should also test building the documentation locally before creating a pull request (see below).